SimplyProgrammer/JavaFx-Inner-UI/README.md

 * And if you want to see changelog open [changelog file](Changelog.md) or use [Releases section](https://github.com/PetoPetko/InnerUI/releases) too.

 Ps.
 Please forgive me my unprofessionality, I'm new here.
+Pps.
+Please visit this page sometimes again, because the new version may be release soon.